Doug Bernier: Minnesota Twins

 On October 12, Bernier signed a minor league deal with an invitation to spring training to stay with the Twins.

 Texas Rangers

-On February 6, 2016, Bernier signed a minor league deal with the Texas Rangers.
-He won the PCL Player of the Week Award on July, 31st 2016.
-He elected free agency on November 6, 2017.
+On February 6, 2016, Bernier signed a minor league contract with the Texas Rangers.
+He won the PCL Player of the Week Award on July 31.

+Bernier spent the 2017 season with the Triple–A Round Rock Express, also playing in two games for the rookie–level Arizona League Rangers.
+In 61 games for Round Rock, he hit .247/.312/.318 with three home runs and 17 RBI.
+Bernier elected free agency following the season on November 6, 2017.

 Retirement

 Bernier announced his retirement as a baseball player in May 2018.
 After his playing career ended, he took a job as a scout for the Colorado Rockies and founded a baseball instruction website called Pro Baseball Insider.
 His website includes baseball instruction tips, videos and articles from many different Major League and Minor League players and coaches, most of which is free to the public.

 In addition to his website, Bernier has also continued his career in pro ball.
 For the 2018 and 2019 baseball season, Bernier was a pro scout for the Colorado Rockies.

 In 2020, Bernier took on a Major League staff role, as the Colorado Rockies Data and Game Planning Coordinator.

 For the 2022 season, Doug Bernier is the Colorado Rockies' Minor League Defensive Coordinator.